pootiam-021/Daily-Goal-Setting-App/IssueTemplate.md

 ### Issue Description
-Describe the issue or improvement related to the daily goal setting functionality.
+Describe the issue or improvement related to the daily goal setting functionality .